 Welcome Parents Warmly

-First impressions matter, and that’s also the case with parent volunteers.
+First impressions matter, and that’s also true for parent volunteers.
 Be welcoming by providing coffee, pastries, and social interaction before or after your PTO meetings.
-Host planning committee meetings at private homes so everyone can bring drinks or food to share.
-Make it a social event, and you’ll get some new parents looking for social gathering opportunities.
+Host planning committee meetings at private homes, allowing everyone to bring drinks or food to share.
+Make the PTO a social event, and you’ll attract some new parents seeking social gathering opportunities.

-Put together a Welcome Packet with information about the school and key leadership members of the PTO.
-Include the mission and activities that are already planned for the year ahead and the big ‘why’ that the PTO is working together to bring awareness and funding to the school.
+Assemble a Welcome Packet with information about the school and key PTO leadership members.
+Include the mission and activities that are already planned for the year, as well as the overarching ‘why’ that drives the PTO’s collaboration to raise awareness and funding for the school.
 Capture stories of students and how their days have been affected by the work of the PTO.
 Illustrate not only the importance of the organization but also how students are influenced by the funds raised and volunteer time given.

 Discover Their Strengths

 Once a parent has joined the PTO, make a point to reach out to them one-on-one.
 Maybe it’s by email or phone, but the goal is to make personal contact with the new volunteer.
 You want to get to know them and why they have chosen to volunteer.
-What level of involvement can they commit to?
+What level of commitment can they make?

 Ask questions and listen to their responses.
-Take notes because this is a crucial step in identifying where the parent is best suited to fit into the PTO structure.
+Take notes, as this is a crucial step in identifying where the parent is best suited to fit within the PTO structure.
 You want to uncover their strengths, time commitments, passions, and willingness to participate.
-You want to suggest placement in the organization that best suits their characteristics and strengths.
+You want to suggest a placement in the organization that best suits their characteristics and strengths.
 The more they feel a sense of winning and acceptance, the more likely they will stay involved and create the momentum you seek from a volunteer.

 Make the Case for Participation

-When it comes to PTO fundraising campaigns, the case for why funds are needed is a critical moment for parent volunteers and their buy-in.
+When it comes to PTO fundraising, the case for why funds are needed is a critical moment for parent volunteers and their buy-in.
 People are motivated for different reasons.
-People need to be inspired to know where they’re going, what they’re going after, and why their work, time, and effort will make a difference.
+People need to be inspired to know where they’re going, what they’re striving for, and why their work, time, and effort will make a meaningful difference.

 Do you have a fundraising goal for the year?
 Do you have participation goals?
 Share them.
-Do you have several events that entail different levels of strategy and participation?
+Do you have multiple events that require varying levels of strategy and participation?
 Outline them.
-Is the money that needs to be raised going toward a specific program?
+Is the money being raised going toward a specific program?
 Paint the picture.

-The more people understand what needs to be done and why they need to do it, the more likely you will have buy-in and participation from parent volunteers.
+The more people understand what needs to be done and why, the more likely they are to participate.

 Celebrate the Wins and Give Thanks

-After a successful PTO fundraising campaign, volunteers must be celebrated, acknowledged, and thanked.
-An important step in this part of the relationship is ensuring that the team and staff of the school track the volunteers, their participation level, and the amount of money raised.
+After a successful fundraising campaign, volunteers must be celebrated, acknowledged, and thanked for their efforts.
+An important step in this part of the relationship is ensuring that the school staff track the volunteers, their participation levels, and the amount of money raised.

-A great way to track this data is through peer-to-peer fundraising software that allows you to track the donor and the student who has a relationship with the donor.
-This software works for Fun Runs, service campaigns, school sales contests, and the best PTO fundraisers.
+A great way to track this data is through peer-to-peer fundraising software that allows groups to track both the donor and the student with whom the donor has a relationship.
+This software works for Fun Runs, service campaigns, school sales contests, and all of the best PTO fundraisers.
 The parent volunteer may be a donor, but they can also be the lead in the relationship with other key donors.
 The team will want to track that relationship to ensure everyone is thanked for their gifts and participation in the campaign.

 Conclusions on Motivating PTO Volunteers

-Ensuring parent volunteers get involved and help fundraise is key to your PTO’s success.
-So focus on new volunteers and give them the personal attention they deserve.
+Ensuring that parent volunteers get involved and help with fundraising is key to your PTO’s success.
+So, focus on new volunteers and provide them with the tools and personal attention they deserve.
 Treating volunteers the way that they would like to be treated works.
 It’s as simple and beautiful as that.